-This is where MSP Challenge could provide great value.
-MSP Challenge allows players to plan different scenarios for long periods of time (10-40 years), encouraging international discussion and cooperation to reach a coherent plan for an entire sea basin.
-However, MSP Challenge cannot rely on static shipping information, since any new plan made and implemented will invalidate the information.
+This is where the MSP Challenge could provide great value.
+MSP Challenge allows players to plan different scenarios for long periods of time (10 to 40 years), encouraging international discussion and cooperation to reach a coherent plan for an entire sea basin.
+However, the MSP Challenge cannot rely on static shipping information, since any new plan made and implemented will invalidate the information.
 An example would be planning a wind farm over an existing shipping lane.
 A dynamic and responsive shipping model would be much more useful and insightful.
-This would entail the introduction of a shipping simulation to MSP Challenge.

-Several shipping simulations already exist and could theoretically be reused in MSP Challenge.
+Several shipping simulations already exist and could theoretically be reused in the MSP Challenge.
 Integrating (parts of) any of the following existing simulators is technically possible:

 - 1. MARIN's Vessel Traffic Service simulates individual ships over the course of a couple of hours.
-It is mainly used for training harbor personnel. - 2.
-Sea Traffic Management, rolled out at several locations affiliated to the European Maritime Simulator Network, simulates individual ships in often particularly busy areas to test and teach novel traffic management technologies and techniques and thus optimize routes and reduce risks. - 3.
+It is mainly used for training harbour personnel. - Sea Traffic Management, rolled out at several locations affiliated to the European Maritime Simulator Network, simulates individual ships in often particularly busy areas to test and teach novel traffic management technologies and techniques and thus optimise routes and reduce risks. - 3.
 SEATRAS simulates sea traffic in particularly congested areas to e.g. enable calculations of collision risks and tests of collision avoidance technologies and techniques (Itoh et al. 2003).

-However, when we evaluated these existing solutions, we were concerned with the following:
+However, when evaluating these existing solutions, we were concerned with the following:

-- 1. None of these simulations' goals are well-aligned with ours.
+- 1. None of these simulation goals are well-aligned with ours.
 The simulations are created for other purposes than those of MSP Challenge.
 They offer some functionalities that we could use, but need some functionalities that we would still need to develop. - 2.
 Assuming we could adapt the existing simulations to fit our needs, MSP Challenge would simultaneously also handle dozens of large-scale data layers, as well as a simulation of offshore energy production and distribution (Hutchinson et al. 2018), and of ecosystem dynamics (Steenbeek et al. 2019).
 We thus require an efficient, well-targeted shipping simulation to keep system requirements at levels acceptable for our sessions and target audience.

 We therefore decided to explore how we could create our own shipping simulation.
-In this paper we offer an answer to the question of how a convincing shipping simulation can be designed and implemented within MSP Challenge, allowing for players to make MSPs that could include shipping measures and showing players within a reasonable timeframe the effects of their plans on ship traffic.
-We answer this question by explaining the design, implementation and results of the shipping simulation SEL (for Shipping Emulation Layers) within MSP Challenge.
-The bulk of this work took place over almost one year, involving co-design with shipping experts, programming and extensive testing and application in three sea basins through 15 MSP Challenge sessions so far.
-In the remainder of this paper we first formalize the requirements that SEL needed to fulfil, before we explain how SEL efficiently yet realistically solves this pathfinding problem.
+In this paper, we offer an answer to the question of how a convincing shipping simulation can be designed and implemented within the MSP Challenge, allowing for players to make MSPs that could include shipping measures and showing players within a reasonable timeframe the effects of their plans on ship traffic.

+We answer this question by explaining the design, implementation and results of the shipping simulation SEL (Shipping Emulation Layers) within the MSP Challenge.
+The bulk of this work took place over almost one year, involving co-design with shipping experts, programming and extensive testing and application in three sea basins through 20 MSP Challenge sessions since 2018.
+In the remainder of this paper we first formalise the requirements that SEL needed to fulfil, before we explain how SEL solves this pathfinding problem efficiently yet realistically.

-FORMALIZING REQUIREMENTS
+FORMALISING REQUIREMENTS

-The overall MSP Challenge platform architecture and desired shipping functionality led us to define a number of requirements for input, output and throughput of the shipping simulation.
+The MSP Challenge platform architecture and desired shipping functionality led us to define a number of requirements for input, output and throughput of the shipping simulation.
 We explain the platform architecture and our chosen requirements in this section.